tableau/server-client-python/docs/docs/readme.md

-To view the documentation source for the Tableau Server CLient library, find the `doc` folder in the `gh-pages` branch of this repo.
+To view the documentation source for the Tableau Server CLient library, find the `doc` folder in the [`gh-pages`](https://github.com/tableau/server-client-python/tree/gh-pages/docs) branch of this repo.

-To contribute, see the [Developer Guide](https://tableau.github.io/server-client-python/docs/dev-guide#update-the-documentation) page.
+For more info about contributing, see the [Developer Guide](https://tableau.github.io/server-client-python/docs/dev-guide#update-the-documentation) page.